 In marriage and in life, we inevitably accumulate a significant amount of “stuff.”
 Not only do we acquire tangible property, such as homes, cars, furniture, and jewelry, but we also attain certain forms of intangible property, such as stocks, bonds, retirement accounts, pension funds, and many others.
 Due to the many forms of property in our lives and the extent to which property may become intermingled during marriage, asset division is often among the most complex and challenging aspects of the divorce process.
 At times, it can be difficult to identify what constitutes marital versus separate property, and further, to accurately evaluate who is entitled to how much of any given asset.
 In order to ensure that you maintain what is rightfully yours and receive all of the property that you deserve, it is critical to enlist a knowledgeable divorce attorney who can protect and advocate for your financial interests.

-At Del Sardo & Montanari, LLC, our attorneys are well-versed in New Jersey law as it relates to all facets property division during divorce.
+At The Montanari Law Group, our attorneys are well-versed in New Jersey law as it relates to all facets property division during divorce.
 As a result, we have assisted clients in Little Falls, Wayne, Totowa, and throughout Passaic and Essex counties in achieving favorable marital settlements that position them well for the future.
-The head of our family law practice, Darren J. Del Sardo, is a New Jersey Supreme Court Certified Civil Trial Attorney who has earned a reputation as a leader in the field.
-In fact, he has been named among the Nation’s Top 1% by the National Association of Distinguished Counsel.
 With our knowledge and resources, we will work to ensure that no form of property forgoes assessment, accurate valuation, and fair distribution during the division of assets process.
 It is our mission to anticipate and prepare for any and all challenges that may arise during your divorce to achieve the best possible outcome.
 To discuss your case with one of our skilled New Jersey divorce attorneys, contact us today at 973-233-4396 or toll free at 888-877-7985 for a free consultation.